allure-framework/allure-specs/README.md

-# Allure Specs2 Adapter
+# Allure Specs Adapter
-This adapter allows to retrieve test execution data from Specs2 framework and convert it to the form suitable for Allure report generation.
+This adapter allows to retrieve test execution data from Specs framework and convert it to the form suitable for Allure report generation.

 ## Example project
 Example project is located at: https://github.com/allure-framework/allure-specs-example